samhh/bukubrow-host/README.md

 If you've installed the host from the [AUR](https://aur.archlinux.org/packages/bukubrow/), skip to step 4.

-If you've downloaded a host zip from the [releases page](https://github.com/samhh/bukubrow-host/releases), skip to step 3.
+If you've downloaded the host from the [releases page](https://github.com/samhh/bukubrow-host/releases), skip to step 3.

 1. Clone the repo.
 2. Run `cargo build --release`.
 Note that you'll need your target platform installed and configured with Cargo.
 Your executable will be located at `target/release/bukubrow`.